nielubowicz/swamp-witch-build-docs/season-of-the-witch/Readme.md

 For best use of the CV control, the advice under `Expression` setting works as well: be sure you understand your minimum and maximum positions and how these affect the delay time and feedback.

 Interestingly, even within the variation there is still variation (#dune2021: plots within plots).
 For example, an "unusably seasick" wobble in delay time at a lower rate setting, can become a gooey, warm vibrato at higher `Rate` settings with enough dry signal `Blend`ed in.

+## Useful Settings

+Let's face it.
+There are so many controls on this pedal, and each one opens a world of new sounds.
+It's normal to be a little confused or overwhelmed.
+I highly recommend picking a single setting and changing it over its range to get a sense of how flexible this pedal is.

+### Useful Setting 1
+### Useful Setting 2
+### Useful Setting 3
+### Useful Setting 4

 ## Frequently Asked Questions // Trouble-shooting